o-jasper/cl-command-line-wrappers/readme.markdown

 It is the reason why the read-tab-listing package exists.

+### cl-pinot-parse
+Runs a `pinot-search` command.
+Turns the names of different entries into keywords a list with keywords.

+`(:ran-query query time time-unit)` where `query` is the query string.
+ `time-unit` is a symbol, but for instance microseconds is `:|ms|`, because if it were `:|Ms|` that would be different!(So symbol with lowercase.)

+`(:showing-of shown-cnt total-cnt)`, number pinot-parse tells us we got and the number it says match the query.

+`(:not-identified ...stuff..)`(hopefully none of that),

+and for the search results, `result-number ..plist..` each of the words pinot lists is plist-ified: `:location`, `:date`, `:size`, `:score`, `:title`, `:type`, `:language`, `:extract`.

 ### cl-acpi-command, cl-acpi-classes
 Classes and commandline-acpi-user.
-Note that a CFFI based on the C-interface to acpi would be *superior*, for this reason i won't do any work on this one.
+Note that a CFFI based on the C-interface to acpi would be *superior*, even more superior if lisp could automatically use C, like [Julia](http://julialang.org/).(But Julia is practically a lisp from what i heard!) for this reason i won't do any work on this one.
 Used the classes because you can then have`:documentation`, but it is overkill.

 ### cl-top-command
 Handles the first few lines of `top` output(badly) and runs the lines through a hook one by one, defaultly making a list of plists.

+### args-n-command
+Basic functions providing access to commandline.
+If clisp it uses clisps facility, otherwise, trivial shell.

 ## TODO

-* They don't respond well to non-ascii, pretty damningly, especially for if cl-wmctrl or cl-iw-scan see many cases.

-* The potentially bad behavior of some of the things wmctrl and ps can suck.
+* Fix the issues with getting entire lists for some of the keywords on cl-ps and cl-wmctrl.

-* iw-scan is deviant from wmctrl and ps in behavior.

-* Some examples.

 * More proper use of streams, see if external-program is good.

 * The implementation of regex-sequence underneath could probably be more efficient.

 ##Copyright
 Everything is under GPLv3, license included under `doc/`